Interim guidance on infection prevention and control for patients with suspected, probable or confirmed mpox within healthcare settings

 The risk of exposure to potentially infectious aerosols should be considered in the risk assessment.
 This should include an assessment of coughing or suctioning, intubation, proximity to the person and length of exposure.

-Working post-exposure: Length of time and frequency of active symptom monitoring
+Management of exposed healthcare workers: Length of time and frequency of active symptom monitoring

-Management of exposed HCWs
+Management of exposed HCWs: HCWs who develop symptoms

 The HCW should be assessed regarding their risk of severe disease and treatment should be discussed with an infectious diseases specialist.
-HCWs with higher risk exposure should be discussed with Public Health authorities and considered for post-exposure prophylaxis with the smallpox vaccine.

 Occupational Health or Public Health must inform the HCW of the criteria for returning to work.